-Download the correct firmware for your variant of the TX54 device.

-- 2. Log into the TX54 WebUI as a user with Admin access. - 3.
+- 1. Download the EX15 operating system firmware from the Digi Support FTP site to your local machine. - 2.
+Log into the EX15 WebUI as a user with Admin access. - 3.
 On the main menu, click System.
 Under Administration, click Firmware Update.